 Day 9 - From Westfjords to Snæfellsnes

-Swim at Hellulaug hot spring, geothermal pool which is located right on the beach.
+We stopped our KuKu Campervan at the geothermal pool which is located right on the beach.
 It is lovely sitting here with the view of the ocean and Vatnsfjörður fjord.
 Hellulaug cannot be seen from the road, but there is a parking lot above the pool and a good path down to the sea.
 The pool is 60 cm deep, and the temperature of the water is about 38 degrees which is perfect.

 Stop at Kirkjufell mountain.

 The most photographed mountain in Iceland, one of the top 10 most beautiful mountains in the world, and yet most recognized as being “Arrow Head Mountain” on Game of Thrones.
 Kirkjufell was located between two glaciers that influenced and shaped the mountain into the form it has right now.
 The layers of Kirkjufell are in fact the results of many volcanic eruptions.
 In the afternoon we visited the mountain, dozens of people were coming and leaving, this mountain has obviously become a very popular spot for tourists, but hopefully, we still had a place for our campervan.

 Stay at Hellissandur Camping